Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/receive.md

 The sender can opt to scan the QR code or if you are receiving NXS from a exchange you can use the `Copy account address` button which will copy the address to clipboard.

-To exit to the overview page, click on `Overview` on the top left.
+To exit to the overview page, tap on `Overview` on the top left.